nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 - **FHIRAssetName**: The name of the base FHIR asset e.g. ValueSet.
 Mandatory
 - **BusinessName1**: The first business name of the ValueSet.
 The ValueSet name MUST have at least one BusinessName segment,  e.g. 'ITK', 'SPINE'.
 Where a ValueSet may be used across several domains, business names should reflect that.
 - **BusinessName2**: The second business name of the ValueSet.
-The ValueSet may have a second BusinessName segment.
+The ValueSet MAY have a second BusinessName segment.
 Where there is a second BusinessName, each one MUST be separated by a hyphen (-) character e.g. 'ITK-PatientAllergyChangeType'.
 - **Version**: This is the major version number of the ValueSet e.g. 'ValueSet-CareConnect-MedicationDosageMethod-1'.
 Mandatory

-The filename of the ValueSet forms the final segment of the ValueSet's URL and is used to populate its logical id (e.g. the ValueSet.id element).
+The [BusinessName1]-[BusinessName2]-[Version] section of the ValueSet's filename forms the final segment of the its URL and is used to populate its logical id (e.g. the ValueSet.id element).
 An example URL for a ValueSet on the NHS Digital FHIR Reference Server is https://fhir.nhs.uk/STU3/ValueSet/CareConnect-MedicationDosageRoute-1, CareConnect-MedicationDosageRoute-1 being the value of the logical id.

 "
 %}